The Assassination of Gianni Versace Recap: A Crystal Ball

 It’s the day of Andrew’s big birthday party and we learn a number of things very quickly.
 First of all, he is deeply disliked by Norman’s friends, a set of old queens with the vicious tongues right out of Boys in the Band (now back on Broadway!) because they think that Andrew is only interested in Norman for his money.
 Gil even reminds Andrew that he is nothing more than Norman’s employee, something that his fragile ego can hardly bear to grapple with.

 The other thing we learn is that he’s willing to enlist his closest friends in his lies.
 He tells his friend Lizzie that she has to help him convince David, who is coming from Minneapolis just for the party, that he can afford this grand house all on his own.
-When Jeff shows up for the party, seemingly one of Andrew’s only actual friends, Andrew forces him to wear fancier shoes, lie about his job, and even gives him a fake present to pretend be brought.
+When Jeff shows up for the party, seemingly one of Andrew’s only actual friends, Andrew forces him to wear fancier shoes, lie about his job, and even gives him a fake present to pretend he brought.
 He wants David to think that he has really great friends, even if he has to say, “Versace doesn’t make shoes,” under his breath when Jeff hands him the box.
 (Wrapped in Tiffany blue, of course.)

 Yes, this whole party is just to impress David.
 Andrew even blows off Lee Miglin, who could have been another giant source of income if he were really sick of Norman, but instead he’s trying to chase his love for David.
 “He’s a home,” Andrew tells Lizzie about him.
 “He’s a yard and a family and picking kids up from school.
 He’s a future and up until now I’ve only dated the past.”
 The problem is that, as soon as David shows up at the party, he’s giving off major “I’m just not that into you” vibes.
 He’s flirting with Jeff right in front of Andrew, wondering where he’s going to sleep in the house (because he obviously won’t be sleeping with Andrew), and just generally treating him the way he would any friend.